Gifted and Talented Education at Good Shepherd

 IDENTIFICATION

 In line with our definition of gifted and talented, Good Shepherd School uses multiple criteria to identify very able students.
-The identification process includes our school checklist, formal and informal assessments, student work and teacher knowledge and anecdotal evidence of students' abilities.
+The identification process includes formal and informal assessments, student work and teacher knowledge and anecdotal evidence of students' abilities.
 We also value input from parents and whānau.

-Good Shepherd School caters for the needs of gifted and talented students in a variety of ways and continues to develop programmes to meed the needs of these learners.
+Good Shepherd School caters for the needs of gifted and talented students in a variety of ways and continues to meet the needs of these learners.

 Classroom-based programmes